FuzzyRhombus/keynum/README.md

 var validType = size.get(size.has(someKeyOrValue) || size.MEDIUM); // defaults to MEDIUM if an invalid type is given
 ````

-`keynum` types are always returned as a frozen object to prevent changes.
+`keynum` types are always returned as a frozen object to prevent changes, unless `false` is given as the `freeze` option.

 ## More advanced enumeration
 An enum can be created from an array or an object.
 This gives greater control over the associated values.
 By default values start at 0 and increment by 1 as can be seen earlier.
 This can be overridden by providing single key:value objects as an array entry: